About FFF and Membership

 Francis Field is located on the west side of 25th Street NW, between M and N Streets.
 It is partially owned by the National Park Service and is part of Rock Creek Park.
 The eastern side of the field was transferred to the District of Columbia in 1967.
 The entire field is managed by the District's Department of Parks and Recreation.

-Since 2008, FFF has funded more than $175,000 worth of improvements to the field, including removing the chain-link fence that once enclosed it, the addtion of benches, new sidewalks, safety lighting, a drinking fountain, landscaping, and a landscape architetural master plan.
+Since 2008, FFF has funded more than $175,000 worth of improvements to the field, including removing the chain-link fence that once enclosed it, the addtion of benches, new sidewalks, safety lighting, a drinking fountain, landscaping, and a landscape plan for the landscape architecture.

 Partnership with the District of Columbia